 SV = EV – PV

-You are behind schedule if the Schedule Variance is negative, you are ahead of schedule if the Schedule Variance is positive and on schedule if it is zero.
+You are behind schedule if the Schedule Variance is negative, ahead of schedule if the Schedule Variance is positive, and on schedule, if it is zero.

 Cost Variance

 Cost Variance is the difference between Earned Value and Actual Cost.
-It lets you know whether you are under or over budget.
+It tells you whether you are under or over budget.

 Cost Variance = Earned Value – Actual Cost